Sowing Diversity = Harvesting Security

-Sowing Diversity = Harvesting Security (SD=HS) contributes to the empowerment of resource disadvantaged communities.
-The program aims to develop capacities and supports communities to claim their rights.
-This enables people to manage biodiversity in the context of adapting to climate change.
+This programme contributes to the empowerment of smalholder farmers.
+It aims to develop capacities and supports communities to claim their farmers' rights.

 If we fail on seeds, we fail on food.
 If we fail on the right to food, we fail on the most basic of human rights.

 Millions of smallholder farmers in developing countries produce the majority of the world’s food.
 But they themselves are most at risk of going hungry.
 We see huge inequalities of power in the way food is produced and distributed, exacerbated by unequal and insecure tenure of land and the growing impact of climate change.

 Sowing Diversity = Harvesting Security (SD=HS) is the joint effort of Oxfam Novib and the world’s leading civil society organizations with a firm track record in the field of plant genetic resources to empower smallholder farmers.
 Our mission is to support indigenous peoples and smallholder farmers – men, women and youth – for them to enjoy their Farmers’ Rights and to have the capacity to access, develop and use plant genetic resources to improve their food and nutrition security under conditions of climate change.

 Our mission is to support indigenous peoples and smallholder farmers – men, women and youth – for them to enjoy their Farmers’ Rights and to have the capacity to access, develop and use plant genetic resources to improve their food and nutrition security under conditions of climate change.